mend/renovate-ce-ee/docs/advanced.md

 ## Scheduler

-The scheduler is a Renovate Pro module that:
+For GitHub, the scheduler:

-* Queries GitHub Enterprise for a list of all installed accounts
+* Queries the GitHub server for a list of accounts with Renovate installed
 * Obtains a list of all installed repositories for each account
 * Randomizes the list and adds them all to the database's job queue

+For GitLab, the scheduler:

+* Queries the GitLab server for a list of repositories that the bot account has Developer access rights to
+* Randomizes the list and adds them all to the database's job queue

 It runs according to its configured `cron` schedule.

 ## Webhook Handler

-The webhook handler listens for events from GitHub and adds or updates jobs in the job queue if the criteria are met.
+The webhook handler listens for events from GitHub/GitLab and adds or updates jobs in the job queue if the criteria are met.

 An example criteria is if someone edits the `renovate.json` in `master` branch - this would trigger a high priority job.